namdz911/fina367-spring2020-unl/call_put_option.md

 ## Introduction to options
 ([*back to top*](#callable-and-putable-bonds)!

+ - For this section, it is crutial to understand how option works? how the decision to exercise is made and what the payoff structure looks like?

 #### ![](./pic/dollarnew15.png) What is an Option?

+ - Definition and Basic Features of Options

-<iframe width="640" height="480" allowTransparency="true" mozallowfullscreen webkitallowfullscreen allowfullscreen style="background-color:transparent;" frameBorder="0" src="https://app.vidgrid.com/embed/0I1pi5Y0HGHH"></iframe>
+<iframe title="What is an Option?" width="512" height="288" allowTransparency="true" mozallowfullscreen webkitallowfullscreen allowfullscreen style="background-color:transparent;" frameBorder="0" src="https://app.vidgrid.com/embed/0I1pi5Y0HGHH"></iframe>

 ---